maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Judicial Branch Service Center,

-PO Box 266,
+P.O.
+Box 266,

 Lewiston, ME 04243.

 Interested parties are required to include a self-addressed stamped envelope and appropriate payment (usually in the form of money orders or checks, made out to the “Treasurer, State of Maine”) when mailing in the completed request form.
-Individuals who wish to access court records for a case they were party to are typically exempt from paying any record search fees.
+Individuals who wish to access court records for a case they were a party to are typically exempt from paying any record search fees.

 How to Find Maine Criminal Court Records Online?

 The State of Maine Judicial Branch does not officially provide members of the public with online access to criminal court records.
 However, interested parties who wish to access these records online may do so via a number of unofficial third-party websites.
-Third-party aggregate sites can also be utilized by members of the public who wish to obtain criminal court records from the state of Maine but are unable to do so in-person or via mail.
+Third-party aggregate sites can also be utilized by members of the public who wish to obtain criminal court records from the state of Maine but are unable to do so in person or via mail.

-Operating as a private entity independent of any state government agency, third-party platforms provide interested parties with the advantage of accessing these records, and/or obtaining copies of these records from remote locations.
+Operating as a private entity independent of any state government agency, third-party platforms provide interested parties with the advantage of accessing these records and/or obtaining copies of these records from remote locations.
 To search for records on these sites, requestors are required to provide the name(s) of any parties involved and the location of the record in question.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability or accuracy cannot be guaranteed.